consulthys/node-red-contrib-logstash/README.md

 ## Context

-The [Node-RED project](http://nodered.org) provides a nice visual tool for wiring the Internet of Things.
+The [Node-RED project](http://nodered.org) provides a nice browser-based visual editor for wiring the Internet of Things.

-We started from the assumption that if you can wire IoT devices, you can wire anything.
-So, the initial idea of this project is to use the excellent environment offered by the Node-RED platform in order to visually model Logstash pipelines as Node-RED flows.
-This project thus aims at providing all Logstash components (i.e. [inputs](https://www.elastic.co/guide/en/logstash/current/input-plugins.html), [outputs](https://www.elastic.co/guide/en/logstash/current/output-plugins.html) and [filters](https://www.elastic.co/guide/en/logstash/current/filter-plugins.html)) in the form of additional Node-RED nodes that anyone can easily assemble into her own Logstash pipeline instead of having to [write the configuration file manually](https://www.elastic.co/guide/en/logstash/current/configuration.html).
+This project makes the assumption that if you can wire IoT devices, you can wire anything.
+So, the initial idea is to use the excellent environment offered by the Node-RED platform in order to visually model Logstash pipelines as Node-RED flows.
+This project thus aims at providing all Logstash components (i.e. [inputs](https://www.elastic.co/guide/en/logstash/current/input-plugins.html), [outputs](https://www.elastic.co/guide/en/logstash/current/output-plugins.html) and [filters](https://www.elastic.co/guide/en/logstash/current/filter-plugins.html)) in the form of additional Node-RED nodes that anyone can then easily assemble into her own Logstash pipeline instead of having to [write the configuration file manually](https://www.elastic.co/guide/en/logstash/current/configuration.html).

-Using these nodes, one will not only be empowered to model her Logstash pipelines in a neat visual environment, but such pipelines can also be executed inside the Node-RED runtime.
+Using these new nodes and existing ones, one will not only be empowered to model her Logstash pipelines in a neat visual environment, but such pipelines can also be executed inside the Node-RED runtime.

 Visual modeling and real-time execution of Logstash pipelines are nice, but there's more.
 Once the pipeline executes